mimisasouvanh/apidocs/v1.0/api/item_copy.md

 Creates a copy of an [item](resources/item.md) (including any children) on OneDrive, under a new parent.

-For more info about how to copy an item on OneDrive, see [Copy an item on OneDrive](https://dev.onedrive.com/items/copy.htm).

 ## Prerequisites
 The following **scopes** are required to execute this API: